Sharp threshold for two-dimensional majority dynamics percolation: Introduction

+The collection of upper invariant measures for the contact process was also studied.
+Van den Berg~\cite{vdb} considers the two-dimensional case, and proves the existence of a sharp phase transition without relying on the OSSS inequality, but on Talagrand inequality instead.

 The discretization we use here is more in line with the one considered in Ahlberg, Broman, Griffiths, and Morris~\cite{abgm}, where the authors prove noise sensitivity for the critical Boolean model.
 With a similar discretization, and relying on Talagrand's inequality~\cite{talagrand}, Ahlberg, Tassion, and Teixeira~\cite{att}~deduce that Boolean percolation undergoes a sharp phase transition.
-Furthermore, Ahlberg, in collaboration with the second author~\cite{ahlbergb}, employs this technique to two-dimensional Voronoi percolation to study noise sensitivity and conclude, as a corollary, the existence of a sharp threshold with polynomial window.
+Furthermore, Ahlberg, in collaboration with the second author~\cite{ahlbergb}, employs this technique to study noise sensitivity of two-dimensional Voronoi percolation and conclude, as a corollary, the existence of a sharp threshold with polynomial window.

-Regarding percolation in majority dynamics, Amir and the second author~\cite{ab} prove that the percolation function $p_{c}(t)$ is a continuous non-increasing function that is strictly decreasing on zero and that $p_{c}(t) \geq \frac{1}{2}$.
-Besides, they also obtain that there is no percolation at criticality for any time $t \geq 0$.

-\textbf{Open problems.} Regarding the percolation function $p_{c}(t)$ (see Equation~\eqref{eq:perc_function}), it is know that it is a continuous non-increasing function that is strictly decreasing at zero.
+\textbf{Open problems.} Regarding the percolation function $p_{c}(t)$ (see Equation~\eqref{eq:perc_function}), it is known that it is a continuous non-increasing function that is strictly decreasing at zero.
 Whether or not it is strictly decreasing in the whole non-negative real line it is still not known.
 We hope our new estimates on the connectivity decay of the subcritical phase might help.
+Regarding its asymptotic behavior, we conjecture that $p_{c}(t)$ converges to $\frac{1}{2}$, as $t$ grows.
+From~\cite{tt}, one obtains that, almost surely, the process has a limiting configuration $\eta_{\infty}$.
+General results on two dimensional percolation imply that $\eta_{\infty}$ does not percolate for $p = \frac{1}{2}$ (see Gandolfi, Keane, and Russo~\cite{gkr}).

 Our techniques are reliant on RSW theory, and are therefore limited to two dimensions.
 We believe our results to be valid for any dimension and for a large class of particle system models, and that with future developments in the field such general problems will be tractable.
+An interesting process where this should give some insight is zero-temperature Glauber dynamics for the Ising model.
+Here, the main difficulty is in relating time- and space-pivotality.
+We intend to pursue this in a future work.

+Another problem this work leaves open is the correct decay of the one-arm probabilities in Theorem~\ref{t:exp_decay}, which we conjecture to be simply exponential in the distance~$n$.